Eternal Darkness: Gameplay

+"Sanity Effects"

-The other distinctive gameplay aspect comes from "Sanity Effects", the game's standout concept that Nintendo patented.
+A distinctive gameplay aspect comes from "Sanity Effects", the game's standout concept that Nintendo patented.
 Upon beginning the game's second chapter, players must keep watch on a Sanity meter – a green bar which decreases when the player is spotted by an enemy.
 As the bar becomes low, subtle changes to the environment and random unusual events begin to occur, which reflect the character's slackening grip on reality.

 Minor effects include a variety of things, such as a skewed camera angle, heads of statues following the character, and unsettling noises.
 Stronger effects include bleeding on walls and ceilings, entering a room that is unrealistic before finding that the character never left the previous room, or the character suddenly dying.
 Fourth wall breaking effects such as "To Be Continued" promotions for a "sequel", and simulated errors and anomalies of the TV or GameCube can happen either from low or depleted sanity, or by a scripted event.
 While the latter does not affect gameplay, they can be misconstrued by the player as being actual technical malfunctions.

 Story

-Setting

-The story of Eternal Darkness takes place over four principal locations which the game skips back and forth between.
-They include an underground temple complex called the Forbidden City, in Persia; a Khmer temple in Angkor Thom, Cambodia; Oublié Cathedral in Amiens, France; and the Roivas Family Estate in Rhode Island, which leads to an ancient underground city named Ehn'gha beneath the mansion.
-Each time a location is visited, it is done so in a different time period, spanning from 26 BC to 2000 AD.
-Each different era and character offers a different periodic and personal perspective on the location.
+The story of Eternal Darkness takes place over four fictional locations which the game moves between.
+They include the "Forbidden City" underground temple complex in Persia; a Khmer temple in Angkor Thom, Cambodia; Oublié Cathedral in Amiens, France; and the Roivas Family Estate in Rhode Island, which leads to an ancient underground city named Ehn'gha beneath the mansion.
+The story moves between these locations, with each chapter occurring during a different time period (between 26 B.C. and 2000 A.D.), and from the perspective of a different character.
+The chapters in the game are not in chronological order.